awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 1. To export a complete data flow, choose **Export** and choose an export option\.
 To learn more, see [Export](data-wrangler-data-export.md)\.

-1. Finally, choose the **Components and registries** icon, and select **Data Wrangler** from the dropdown list to see all \.flow files you've created\.
+1. Finally, choose the **Components and registries** icon, and select **Data Wrangler** from the dropdown list to see all the \.flow files that you've created\.
 You can use this menu to find and move between data flows\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/data-wrangler-components.png)

 After you have launched Data Wrangler, you can use the following section to walk through how you might use Data Wrangler to create an ML data prep flow\.